PayPaz-Technology/paypaz-openapi-doc/en/WEBHOOK_GUIDE.md

 ## 1. Overview

-The PayPaz Webhook system delivers real-time notifications for account-related events such as successful transactions and withdrawal status updates.
-This guide explains how to configure and integrate PayPaz Webhooks.
+The PayPaz Webhook system delivers real-time notifications for account-related events, such as successful transactions and withdrawal status updates.
+This guide explains how to configure and integrate PayPaz webhooks.

 ## 2. Supported Webhook Events